Combating Misinformation When A Loved One Is Caught In A Web Of Conspiracies

 Just as people often take small steps toward conspiracy theories, Hawdon says, they may need to gradually move away from them, too.

-Deen Freelon, a journalism professor at the University of North Carolina at Chapel Hill specializing in politics and digital media, says a heavier hand is necessary in some situations.
+Deen Freelon, an associate journalism professor at the University of North Carolina at Chapel Hill specializing in politics and digital media, says a heavier hand is necessary in some situations.

 "People don't understand that they have a problem," Freelon says.
 "A light touch is really not going to do it here; we really have to pull out all the stops because we've seen what happens when we don't."